darwin642/CLOUD-DEVOPS-HOMELAB/az/readme.en.md

 This laboratory is an ongoing practical cloud infrastructure project.

-The environment is continuously expanded with new Azure services, networking scenarios, automation, and troubleshooting exercises.
+The environment is continuously expanded with new Azure services, networking scenarios, automation, Infrastructure as Code, and troubleshooting exercises.